railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 In this case of an assembly, this isn't a production order to transform the product.
 The transformation is done directly between the order and the set.

-.. tip::   **Point** *Assemblies and Purchases*
+.. note:: Assemblies and Purchases

    The use of assemblies for selling to customers has been presented here, but this functionality works just as well for purchases from suppliers.

    So in the example of a supermarket, you can buy cola in packs and the storesperson will see a number of bottles at goods in reception.

 Configurable Bills of Materials
 --------------------------------